 The oldest and most primitive deinothere, Chilgatherium harrisi Sanders, Kappelman & Rasmussen, 2004, was discovered in Africa (Ethiopia) and is dated to the Late Oligocene (Sanders et al. 2004).
-It disappeared slightly before the Miocene, probably replaced by Prodeinotherium hobleyi (Andrews, 1911) recorded in Early Miocene of eastern Africa (Harris 1978, Pickford 2003, Sanders et al. 2010).
-After the Proboscidean Datum Event (ca. 19.5-17.5 Ma; late Early Miocene), the distribution of the family extends to Asia with Prodeinotherium pentapotamiae (Falconer, 1868) discovered in Pakistan (Welcomme et al. 1997) and to Europe with Prodeinotherium cuvieri Kaup, 1832 in Greece (MN3; specimens from Lesvos Island identified as Prodeinotherium bavaricum (von Meyer, 1831) by Koufos et al. 2003, but corrected in P. cuvieri following criteria of Ginsburg & Chevrier 2001 and Pickford & Pourabrishami 2013) as well as in France and Spain (MN4; Azanza et al. 1993, Ginsburg & Chevrier 2001).
-The last deinotheres are still present in Asia by the Late Miocene with Deinotherium giganteum Kaup, 1829, Deinotherium proavum (Eichwald, 1831) (= D. gigantissimum) and Deinotherium indicum Falconer, 1845 (Chaimanee et al. 2004, Rai 2004; Singh et al. 2020).
-In Africa, they persist with Deinotherium bozasi Arambourg, 1934 until the Early Pleistocene (Harris 1983, Harris et al. 1988).
-In the fossil record of Europe, three species seemed to occur during the Middle Miocene, although few evidences exist of an actual coexistence in fossil assemblages (e.g. Duranthon et al. 2007): Prodeinotherium bavaricum (= P. hungaricum), Deinotherium levius Jourdan, 1861 and Deinotherium giganteum (e.g. Göhlich 1999, Ginsburg & Chevrier 2001, Pickford & Pourabrishami 2013).
+It disappeared slightly before the Miocene, probably replaced by Prodeinotherium hobleyi (Andrews, 1911) recorded in early Miocene of eastern Africa (Harris 1978, Pickford 2003, Sanders et al. 2010).
+After the Proboscidean Datum Event (ca. 19.5-17.5 Ma; late early Miocene), the distribution of the family extends to Asia with Prodeinotherium pentapotamiae (Falconer, 1868) discovered in Pakistan (Welcomme et al. 1997) and to Europe with Prodeinotherium cuvieri Kaup, 1832 in Greece (MN3; specimens from Lesvos Island identified as Prodeinotherium bavaricum (von Meyer, 1831) by Koufos et al. 2003, but corrected in P. cuvieri following criteria of Ginsburg & Chevrier 2001 and Pickford & Pourabrishami 2013) as well as in France and Spain (MN4; Azanza et al. 1993, Ginsburg & Chevrier 2001).
+Prodeinotherium bavaricum Éhik, 1930 (= P. hungaricum after Huttunen 2002a) is also recorded in the early Miocene in Hungary (Éhik 1930, Gasparik 1993, 2001).
+The last deinotheres are still present in Asia by the Late Miocene with Deinotherium giganteum Kaup, 1829, Deinotherium proavum (Eichwald, 1831) (= D. gigantissimum after Huttunen 2002a) and Deinotherium indicum Falconer, 1845 (Chaimanee et al. 2004, Rai 2004; Singh et al. 2020).
+In Africa, they persist with Deinotherium bozasi Arambourg, 1934 until the early Pleistocene (Harris 1983, Harris et al. 1988).
+In the fossil record of Europe, three species seemed to occur during the middle Miocene, although few evidences exist of an actual coexistence in fossil assemblages (e.g. Duranthon et al. 2007): Prodeinotherium bavaricum, Deinotherium levius Jourdan, 1861 and Deinotherium giganteum (e.g. Göhlich 1999, Ginsburg & Chevrier 2001, Pickford & Pourabrishami 2013).
 The latter survived until the end of the Vallesian, whereas during the Turolian Deinotherium proavum was the last representative of deinotheres in Europe (e.g. Codrea et al. 2002, Kovachev & Nikolov 2006, Boev & Spassov 2009, Konidaris et al. 2017).

-From the Swiss Jura Mountains, Bachmann (1875) described a deinothere mandible in five fragments, discovered in the west of the Montchaibeux hill by Jean-Baptiste Greppin in 1869, which he referred to “Deinotherium” bavaricum.
+From the Swiss Jura Mountains, Bachmann (1875) described a deinothere mandible in five fragments, discovered in the west of the Montchaibeux hill by Jean-Baptiste Greppin in 1869, which he referred to Deinotherium bavaricum.
 Greppin (1867, 1870) reported the presence of a lower molar of Deinotherium giganteum, discovered by the geologist and naturalist Peter Merian in 1858, in the forest of Bois de Raube of the Delémont valley.
 Deinotheres and gomphotheres were also found in Charmoille and successively reported by Stehlin (1914), Schäfer (1961) and Kälin (1993).
 However, none of the deinothere remains from Charmoille have ever been described.
-Additionally, an isolated upper molar labelled “Deinotherium” bavaricum is housed in the Jurassica Museum collections.
+Additionally, an isolated upper molar labelled Deinotherium bavaricum is housed in the Jurassica Museum collections.
 This specimen has never been reported before and its exact origin in the Delémont valley remains uncertain.
-This study focuses on the fossil remains of dinotheres discovered in the Swiss Jura Mountains in order to provide a complete description of the specimens and to update their identifications.
-A discussion on the distribution of dinotheres throughout the Miocene of Europe completes the article.
+This study focuses on the fossil remains of deinotheres discovered in the Swiss Jura Mountains in order to provide a complete description of the specimens and to update their identifications.
+A discussion on the distribution of deinotheres throughout the Miocene of Europe completes the article.

 Geographic, geologic and stratigraphic framework